BTidwellMonsoon/chef_workshop/ChefConf.md

 * Allows for role version control

 ## Variable Convergence
-* Use dyn chef-client interval to paralellise srv conig e.g. separate app and master DB
+* Use dynamic chef-client interval to paralellise srv config e.g. separate app and master DB
 * Chef 11 prevents chef-client collisions

 ### Using the **Heavy Water Injector** cookbook, inject recipes or code blocks at arbitrary locs in a run